2011-libra/notables/README.md

 # Usage

+## Before the first run
-To run, be sure that Docker is installed on the server and that the `node:12-alpine` Docker image is installed.
-This can be done with `docker pull node:12-alpine` or
+1. Be sure that Docker is installed and running on the server.
+(On a Mac, [Docker Desktop](https://www.docker.com/products/docker-desktop) should be installed and running.)
+The `node:12-alpine` Docker image needs to be locally available, which can be done with `docker pull node:12-alpine` or

 `npm run docker`

-Install the dependencies
+2. Install the NPM dependencies

 `npm install`

-then start the server.
+## Running the server

+Start the server with

 `npm run start`

-Navigate to `localhost:8080` using a browser.
+Users can now navigate to `localhost:8080` using a browser.